Reanne Evans

-Reanne Evans MBE (born 25 October 1985) is an English professional snooker player.
-She competes on the World Women's Snooker Tour, where she is a former women's world champion and former women's world number one, and also plays on the professional World Snooker Tour.
-She frequently features as a pundit on televised snooker coverage.
+Reanne Evans MBE (born 25 October 1985) is an English professional snooker player and regular pundit on televised snooker broadcasts.
+Widely recognised as the most successful female player in the sport's history, she has won the World Women's Snooker Championship a record 12 times and is the reigning World Mixed Doubles champion (with Luca Brecel).
 She received an MBE in the 2020 Birthday Honours for her services to women's snooker.

-Evans reached the semi-finals of the World Women's Snooker Championship on her first attempt in 2002, when she was aged 16.
-She went on to become the most successful female player in the sport's history, winning a record 12 women's world titles, including 10 consecutively between 2005 and 2014, breaking the previous record of seven set by Allison Fisher.
-She also set records by winning 11 UK Women's Snooker Championships, 58 ranking titles on the women's tour overall, and 90 consecutive victories in women's matches between 2008 and 2011.
-She has achieved the highest break the women's tour, having made 140 on two occasions.
+Born in Dudley, West Midlands, Evans began playing snooker at age 13.
+She competed in her first World Women's Snooker Championship in 2002, aged 16, where she reached the semi-finals.
+She won the women's world title a record 10 consecutive times between 2005 and 2014 and added further women's world titles in 2016 and 2019.
+Her other records on the women's tour include 12 UK Women's Snooker Championships, 58 ranking titles, and 90 consecutive victories between 2008 and 2011.
+She has achieved the highest break on the women's tour, having made 140 twice.

-Evans received a wildcard to the World Snooker Tour for the 2010–11 season, becoming the first woman to compete on the professional tour since Fisher 16 years previously.
+Granted a wildcard to the professional World Snooker Tour for the 2010–11 season, she became the first woman to compete professionally since Allison Fisher 16 years previously but was relegated at the end of the season after 18 consecutive defeats.
 In 2013, she qualified for the Wuxi Classic as an amateur competitor, becoming the first woman to reach the final stages of a professional ranking snooker tournament.
-She received wildcards to the World Snooker Championship qualifying rounds in 2015 and from 2017–21.
-On International Women's Day in 2021, she received a two-year invitational tour card that commenced in the 2021–22 season, enabling her to enter any ranking event at the qualifying stages.
-At the 2023 Snooker Shoot Out, she became the first woman to win a televised match at a ranking tournament when she defeated Stuart Bingham in the last 128.
+Granted wildcards to the World Snooker Championship qualifying rounds in 2015 and from 2017 to 2021, she reached the second qualifying round in 2017 by defeating Finnish player Robin Hull 10–8.